-As Rudyhar points out in Zodiacal Matrix there is always a unifying nature within the air signs.
+As Dane Rudhyar points out in Zodiacal Matrix, there is always a unifying nature within the air signs.

 Gemini is represented by two figures, either both male, or male and female, but always holding hands or otherwise linked.